Healthcare

 Your spouse will receive coverage without the five-year rule.

-If you work for the U.S. government, you probably signed up for the Federal Employees Health Benefits (FEHB) program when you were hired.
-The FEHB provides coverage for medical expenses, including prescription medications and dental and vision care.
-You can also sign up for a Flexible Spending Account and choose from three life insurance options.
+If you work for the U.S. government, you probably signed up for the Federal Employees Health Benefits The FEHB covers medical expenses, including prescription medications and dental and vision care.
+Employees can also sign up for a Flexible Spending Account (FSA) and choose from multiple life insurance options.

 But you won’t be on the job forever.
 While you can keep your federal employee health insurance after retirement, there are some requirements you’ll need to be aware of as you start planning.